Sumay010306/GIT3-MRM/README.md

-## TASK 5
+## MRM Taskphase

-Performing linear regression on Car Price Prediction dataset.
+Performing tasks from the taskphase